Home » Auto » What is Quadra Steering System or Four Wheel Steering System

 Quadra or Four Wheel Steering System

-The Four-wheel steering system is also called as Quadra Steering System, Rear wheel steering, All wheel steering or Quadrasteer.
-It is developed by Delphi of General Motors to use in vehicles.
+The Four-wheel steering system is also called a Quadra Steering System, Rear wheel steering, wheel steering, or Quadrasteer.
+It is developed by Delphi of General Motors for use in vehicles.
 This system provides a driver to actively steer the rear wheels during turning maneuvers.

-Generally, all steering systems are developed to respond driver while driving.
+Generally, all steering systems are developed to respond to drivers while driving.
 It allows the driver to guide the vehicle on the road to turn it right or left as desired.

 But,

-In quadra steering system we can steer front wheels and rear wheels of vehicles at the same time.
-In this system, both front and rear wheels steered in the same direction and are parallel to each other.
+In the quadra steering system, we can steer the front wheels and rear wheels of vehicles at the same time.
+In this system, both front and rear wheels are steered in the same direction and are parallel to each other.

 This steering system reduces the space required for turning the vehicle as compared to that of the two-wheel steering system.